IvanRStoDomingo/Ivangithub.io/README.md

 - watching movies, series and anime

 **Things I like**
--I like cordon blue
+- I like cordon blue
--I-like I like k-pop
+- I-like I like k-pop
--I like avatar the last air bender
+- I like avatar the last air bender
--my favorite coloris green
+- My favorite coloris green
--my favorite animal is ostrich
+- My favorite animal is ostrich
--my favorite fruit is apple
+- My favorite fruit is apple
--my favorite vagetable is eggplant
+- My favorite vagetable is eggplant
--my favorite game is league of legends
+- My favorite game is league of legends
--my favorite anime is black clover
+- My favorite anime is black clover